mngupark/mngupark/README.md

 <br>
 <p align="center">
     🖐️Hi!
 My name is Mingyu Park.
 It is always exciting to talk about enormous topics in robotics!<br>
+   My research goal is to build real-world robots that can benefit artificial general intelligence (AGI).<br>
    I'm especially interested in intelligent robots that can learn from experiences and generalize to unseen tasks.<br>
-   Formally, my research interest interleaves between reinforcement learning, self-supervised learning, and representation learning.
+   Formally, my research interest interleaves between reinforcement learning, self-supervised learning, and foundation models.
 </p>

 <p align="center">